Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

  1. Radius: 20
  1. fill: darkred

 Be sure to make use of the Developer Tools to find errors (in the Console).
-You can even try to move your circles around in x/y space, but be careful how far you move them!!!
+You can even try to move your circles around in x/y space, but be careful how far you move them!!! (you can move them outside of the SVG and they'll be gone)

 ### 2nd Challenge, 10 minutes: Bind Some Data to your circles
 Stick with the [same tutorial](https://strongriley.github.io/d3/tutorial/circle.html), but now move onto: **Binding Data**.
 See if you can bind the following data to the `cy` attribute on each of your circles